-Today’s organizations are faced with an engagement crisis that can only be fixed by hyper focusing on developing and energizing employees.
-You can get ahead of the curve by recognizing that we all want and need to feel like we are making a difference in the world, and this includes your employees.
-Many top leaders recognize this need and in addition to an executive coaching program have built internal coaching teams within their organizations.
+Today’s organizations are faced with an engagement crisis that can only be fixed by developing and energizing employees.
+Above all, recognize we all want and need to feel like we are making a difference.
+Many top leaders realize this need and are taking a coach approach leadership style.

-Taking the time to coach your people means you care about them.
-Because coaching takes time, you must have within you the desire to do it.
-You also need to have or develop a growth mindset that allows you the latitude to create space to learn, grow, experiment, and change in psychological safety.
-Your goal as a leader is to look for the gold in a person’s strengths- to align those strengths with organizational needs.
-A leader also encourages and supports employees by instilling confidence thereby allowing them to achieve more than they ever thought possible.
-A coach gives feedback honestly and with compassion with the intent of building the employee up, not tear them down.
+Undoubtedly, taking the time to coach your people means you care about them.
+Begin by developing a growth mindset allowing employees the opportunity to learn, grow, experiment, and change ensuring psychological safety.
+As a leader, your goal is to look for a person’s strengths and to align those strengths with organizational needs.
+When a leader encourages and supports, employees gain confidence allowing them to achieve more than they thought possible.
+Finally, a coach gives honest, compassionate feedback with the intent of building the employee up, not tearing them down.

 Telling is giving direction only and is an integral component of the traditional command-and-control leadership model.

 Mentoring means using your knowledge and experience to guide and nurture another through a process.

 Coaching is a collaborative effort to facilitate change and growth in another person.
 It is not about telling someone what to do, talking about your own experiences, or giving advice.